benrobson/Rodney/README.md

   - Operating on X servers for x users.
 - [ ] 6.7 setActivity changes to LIVE when a streamer goes live, it will make a link to a stream that is live.
 - [ ] 6.8 If a new version of the bot is ready to use and the user is `OUT OF DATE` it will alert them on startup via console and a message in the #auditlog channel.
+- [ ] 6.9 Implement a swear filter.

 ## Version History
 ### Beta Version 1